77it/GitSvnSync/README.md

 # GitSvnSync
-script to automating working with Git and Svn repositories
+powershell scripts to automate working with Git and Svn repositories